NAS update 2026

 pic

 My old Nas was a large and quiet Fractal Define R5 running a intel i3 and ddr3 ram.
 It's still fine for just a NAS but I wanted to run more on it and have something newer to serve me the next 5-10 years.
-I also hate cable management, but the case is amazing and work checking out if you want a quiet case with a lot of drives (and 2 hot swap bays!).
+I also hate cable management, but the case is amazing and worth checking out if you want a quiet case with a lot of drives (and 2 hot swap bays!).

 A few things I was looking for: